zicna/redux-forms-codealong/readme.md

 Currently, we're using class method syntax to define `handleChange()` on our component.
-The JSX code within our `render()` method is particular to a specific instance of the component, but, by default, **class methods are called the context of the [prototype chain][], not an instance**.
+The JSX code within our `render()` method is particular to a specific instance of the component, but, by default, **class methods are called in the context of the [prototype chain][], not in the context of an instance**.
 In order for `this` to correctly reference _this_ specific instance of our component, we need to either bind it (often done in the `constructor()`), or use an arrow function in our `onChange` event handler.
 Because arrow functions don't define their own version of `this`, they'll default to the context they are in.

-We never intend for `handleChange()` to be used any other way.
-In modern JavaScript, we are able to directly class assign properties instead of assigning them inside a `constructor()`.
-This means that, instead of writing `handleChange()` as a class method, we could declare it as a class property and assign an arrow function to it:
+In modern JavaScript, we are able to directly assign class properties instead of assigning them inside a `constructor()`.
+This means that, instead of writing `handleChange()` as a class method, we can declare it as a class property and assign an arrow function to it:

 ```js
 handleChange = event => {